AppStateESS/canopy3/docs/Template.md

 <?=$t->wrap('greeting', '<p class="special-greeting">', '</p>')?>
 ```

 The first parameter is the name of the variable.
-Second and third parameter are what will print on the left and right respectively.
+The second and third parameter are what will print on the left and right respectively.
 If the value is blank and ``emptyWarning`` is true, just the warning will print, not the wrapper.

 If you want conditional text within your template, you can set a value a boolean and then test it.